Tyler799/Morrowind-2020/Morrowind_2019.md

 (Note: You must re-do this upon adding, removing or re-ordering mods)

-## Updating Masters, Syncing and Reparing your Saves
+## Updating Masters, Syncing and Repairing your Saves

 This should be done periodically with saves.
 You *must* do this anytime you add, remove or move a mod while in the middle of a playthrough.